wolfy-42/simu-documentation/documentation/05_User_Guide.md

 If new test-cases are created then some configurations have to chanchanged, see details further below.

-### 5.1.1 HDL Flow Paths Configuration
+### HDL Flow Paths Configuration

+There are several paths that have to be configured before the environment can be used:

+1. Paths in the general script
+2. Paths in the test-case script

-### 5.1.2 HDL Flow Options Configuration
+### HDL Flow Options Configuration

+Configure the command line options script

+#### TC execution flow option

+1.

+#### Regression execution flow options

+1.

-### 5.1.3 HDL Test-cases, test-benches, RTL Configuration
+### HDL Test-cases, test-benches, RTL Configuration

+The test-case (TC) name in the test-case TCL script

+The RTL files in the compile_all script

+The TB files the TC files in the compile_all script

-### 5.1.4 HDL Regression Configuration
+### HDL Regression Configuration

+The test-case/test-bench folder in the regression config script

 ## 5.2 SIMU HLS Configuration

+There are several paths that have to be configured before the environment can be used:

+1. Paths in the general script
+2. Paths in the test-case script

-### 5.2.1 HLS Flow Paths Configuration
+### HLS Flow Paths Configuration

-### 5.2.2 HLS Flow Options Configuration
+### HLS Flow Options Configuration

-### 5.2.3 HLS Test-cases, test-benches, HLS Configuration
+### HLS Test-cases, test-benches, HLS Configuration

-### 5.2.4 HLS Regression Configuration
+### HLS Regression Configuration

-## 5.2 Run Single Test-Case simulation
+## 5.3 Run Single Test-Case simulation

+It has to be noted that

+1. All test-cases have to be executed executed from the **run** folder > _cd symphony/dev/sim/run_
+2. All test-case names have to start with the **tc_** prefix.
+This is required by the regression automation and results parsing.
+3. Every HDL test-case is paired with an identical in name TCL script.
+4. That test-case TCL script is the one actually executed by the SIMU framework.
+5. The test-case TCL script contains some required by SIMU information, such as several pre-configured paths and the test-case name.

 There are several ways to run simulation of a single test-case.
 They acheive the same result, running a test-case simulation, but are invoked in different ways using:

  * Linux TCL interpreter using tclsh terminal
- * simulator vendor TCL CLI in bash terminal
+ * Simulator vendor TCL CLI in bash terminal
- * simulator vendor TCL terminal in GUI - can be used to run simulations on Windows OS
+ * Simulator vendor TCL terminal in GUI
  * _The three use-cases above can be used with or without the SIMU shell_
- * _The three use-cases above can be used with the run_testcase function form the SIMU shell or by simply sourcing the test-case script_
+ * _The three use-cases above can be used with the run_testcase function form the SIMU shell or by simply "sourcing" the test-case script_

-### 5.2.1 Test-case simulation - in Linux TCL interpreter
+### 5.3.1 Test-case simulation - using Linux TCL interpreter

 **(with/without SIMU shell, with/without SIMU _run_testcase_ simulation call, simulator vendor tool independent)**